damonallison/kafka-test/README.md

 * Partitions provide replication.
   * Partitions are replicated across N servers for fault tolerance.
   * Each partition has a leader broker.
 All read / writes go to the leader.
-  * Partition leaders are distributed evenly among brokers
+  * Partition leaders are distributed evenly among brokers.

 * If you need total message ordering across all messages, you must only have 1 partition.
   * This will also mean only 1 consumer process per consumer group.